Yelfive/md-notes/Utilities/gogs.md

 #### creating tmp directory

-If `/data` is mounted by docker container and `/tmp` not, `gogs` will restore using the `/tmp` and perform `mv /tmp/xxx /data/gogs/xxx` which are in different filesystem.
+If `/data` is mounted to docker container and `/tmp` not, when `gogs` restores using the `/tmp` and performs `mv /tmp/xxx /data/gogs/xxx` which are in different filesystem.

 ```bash
 rm -rf tmp